google-developer-training/pwa-training-labs/promises-lab/README.md

 # Promises lab

-In this lab we explore promises, how to use them to replace callbacks, how to run multiple promises concurrently and how to run promises against a timer so they execute under a given time.
+In this lab you will learn how to use JavaScript Promises.

 ## Getting started

-Go to the *app* directory.
+Once you've cloned the repo, navigate to the **promises-lab/** directory:

+`cd promises-lab/`

+Start a local server in the project directory and navigate to the appropriate local host port (e.g. http://localhost:8000/).

 ## Note